Processing math: 0%

 right —right limit for the censored dependent variable.scalar.

-If set to Inf, the dependent variable is assumed to be not right-censored; default value of left is Inf (classical Tobit model).
+If set to Inf, the dependent variable is assumed to be not right-censored; default value of right is Inf (classical Tobit model).

 Example: 'right',800